dilantha111/crypto-swap-demo/README.md

 - Typings
   - TypeScript has been used to encourage typings for more clarity and maintainability in the code.

+## Notes

+- There's a warning for `react-dom/test-utils` due to version mismatch in testing library and react which is used in create react app.

 ## Available Scripts

 In the project directory, you can run: